daz4126/Nanny-State/README.md

 # Examples

 The easiest way to learn how NANNY STATE works is to try coding some examples.
 All the examples below can be coded on [CodePen](https://codepen.io) by simply entering the code in the 'JS' section.
 Alternatively you could set up a basic HTML file with a linked JS file that contains all the NANNY STATE code.
+No build process or installation is required and if you want it to look pretty, just copy the CSS code from the examples on CodePen!

 ## Hello World Example